This-is-Becky/Crontab-Task-Scheduler-in-Linux/README.md

 - Run the Python script automatically with the desire schedule setting

  ## Step by step

+ 1. Stored the desire python script in the specific path location (ex: Choose either Clean_up.py or Reboot.py to run, stored it in rpi's home/pi/Documents folder path for this practice)

- 1. Add permission
+ 3. Add permission on rpi
 `chmod +x edit_crontab.sh`

-2. Run the script
+4. Run the script on rpi
 `./edit_crontab.sh`